openstack/swift/doc/source/overview_container_sharding.rst

 response and send it back to the user.

-It first needs to send a request to the root container asking for either all the pivot ranges or all the pivot ranges responsible responding to the request, if marker and/or end-marker is given.
+It first needs to send a request to the root container asking for either all the shard ranges or all the shard ranges responsible responding to the request, if marker and/or end-marker is given.

-The container-server API has grown a way of asking for pivot_ranges rather than objects::
+The container-server API has grown a way of asking for shard_ranges rather than objects::

-  GET <account>/<container>?items=pivot&format=json
+  GET <account>/<container>?items=shard&format=json

-If the marker, 'end_marker' is included, the container-server is smart enough to only return the pivot ranges needed.
+If the marker, 'end_marker' is included, the container-server is smart enough to only return the shard ranges needed.

 Now let's take a look at the new states to see how this works.
 We'll start with SHARDED because that's an easier case.